+44 2081 444 580

 Best time to sail in Greece

-For another quintessential summertime sailing trip in Europe, consider charting your course further east in the Mediterranean to Greece.
-Much like Sicily, Greece’s peak sailing season occurs during the hottest months—July and August—when temperatures soar and winds are generally steady.
+For another classic summer sailing adventure in Europe, set your course east across the Mediterranean to Greece.
+Much like Sicily, Greece’s peak sailing season falls in July and August, when temperatures soar, and the winds are steady.

-However, if you’re aiming to avoid the heavy tourist crowds and inflated prices typical of peak season, the shoulder seasons in May, June, and September present excellent alternatives.
-During these months, you’ll still enjoy pleasant and warm weather, with temperatures ranging from the mid-70s to mid-80s Fahrenheit (24°C to 29°C), but with lighter, southerly winds that are easier for relaxed cruising.
+If you’d prefer to skip the crowds and higher prices of peak season, the shoulder months of May, June, and September are ideal alternatives.
+These months offer wonderfully warm weather, with temperatures ranging from the mid-70s to mid-80s °F (24°C to 29°C), and lighter southerly winds.

 Read more: